go-modules-by-example/index/README.md

 ### Caveats

-This project is:
+This project is work-in-progress.
+Feedback/PRs welcome.

-* work-in-progress
-* pending review
-* likely to move somewhere else